Hillsdale voted on Tuesday, March 14, 2023

 Our aging middle school has been discussed for a long time.

-Now a solution is proposed for our learners and community.
+On March 14, 2023, the Board of Education proposed a solution for our learners and community.

 The Hillsdale Board of Education will ask voters on Tuesday, March 14, 2023 for permission to borrow $82.7 million to replace the century-old George G. White Middle School.
 Because there are more students, GW is out of space.
 Age has put GW out of date.
 Together, those factors mean Hillsdale is out of time to continue delaying action.